sciZer0/7/v/README.md

 First of all, if you don't want to make/participate in a revolution in economy and ownership, you don't need a blockchain.

-The main point of blockchain technology is to allow people to build permissionless ownership systems that are sufficiently-sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.
+The main point of blockchain technology is to allow people to build permissionless ownership systems that are extremely-sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.

 Specifically, permissionless ownership systems about storing and transferring value.